 Parish baseball and softball power rankings

-The baseball and softball seasons are now heating up, and parish teams have had very active schedules.
+The baseball and softball seasons continued last week, and parish teams have had very active schedules.

-The softball regular season is beginning to wind down, while the baseball squads will be getting into district play this week.
+The softball regular season is beginning to wind down, while the baseball squads entered district play this week.

-Here are the Weekly Citizen’s first Ascension Parish high-school baseball and softball power rankings.
+Here are the Weekly Citizen’s Ascension Parish high-school baseball and softball power rankings.

 These rankings are not dictated by the size of the schools in the parish.
 They are determined by how well teams are doing in their respective classifications.